abhii988/Content-Based-Movie-Recommendation-System/README.md

 # Content-Based-Movie-Recommendation-System
-Content Based Movie Recommendation System using Cosine Similarity
+Movie Recommendation System based on Genre

-Content Based Movie Recommendation System creating using Cosine Similarity from Jupyter Notebook
+Content Based Movie Recommendation System based on Genre created using Cosine Similarity from Jupyter Notebook along with the movie list take from MovieLens.com